Executive Guide for Cyber Accountability Laws

 The four-day clock starts when the company determines an incident is material, not when the incident occurs.
 This creates pressure on executives to make rapid assessments while still gathering facts.
 The determination of materiality is a judgment call, and executives who delay reporting while downplaying an incident's significance may face enforcement.

-Recent SEC enforcement actions demonstrate the personal stakes.
-In October 2024, the SEC announced settlements with Unisys Corporation ($4 million penalty) and Avaya Holdings ($1 million penalty) for making materially misleading disclosures about cybersecurity risks.
-The SEC found that both companies minimized the scope and impact of breaches in their public disclosures.
-Executives at both firms had been briefed on the actual extent of the incidents but approved disclosures that understated the facts.
+The SEC's October 2024 settlements with Unisys Corporation ($4 million penalty) and Avaya Holdings ($1 million penalty) established that executives can't approve disclosures that understate the scope or impact of a known breach.
+Both companies had executives who were briefed on the actual extent of incidents but approved disclosures that understated the facts.

 The Federal Trade Commission's Safeguards Rule applies to non-bank financial institutions including mortgage brokers, automobile dealers, tax preparers, and consumer finance companies.
 The rule requires these businesses to develop, implement, and maintain a comprehensive information security program.

-The Safeguards Rule includes a critical provision that many executives overlook.
-The rule designates a "qualified individual" who must oversee the security program.
+The Safeguards Rule designates a "qualified individual" who must oversee the security program.
 This person is personally responsible for program implementation and annual reporting to the board or senior management.
 If the security program fails, the qualified individual faces direct liability.

-For businesses experiencing data breaches affecting 500 or more consumers, the Safeguards Rule requires notification to the FTC.
-Failure to notify within the required timeframe is itself a violation that can trigger both corporate and individual penalties.
+For businesses experiencing data breaches affecting 500 or more consumers, the Safeguards Rule requires notification to the FTC within 30 days of discovery.
+Failure to notify within the required timeframe is itself a violation that can trigger additional penalties.
 Executives who attempt to conceal breaches or delay notification to minimize reputational damage may face enhanced penalties for obstruction.

 The FTC has broad authority to pursue individuals who engage in unfair or deceptive practices.
-If an executive makes public statements minimizing cybersecurity risks that later prove inaccurate, or if the executive claims compliance with security standards the business does not actually meet, the FTC can bring enforcement actions for deceptive practices.
+If an executive makes public statements minimizing cybersecurity risks that later prove inaccurate, or claims compliance with security standards the business doesn't actually meet, the FTC can bring enforcement actions for deceptive practices.
 These actions often name both the business and individual officers.

 Michigan insurers who fail to maintain adequate programs or who provide false certifications face regulatory sanctions including license suspension or revocation.
 The individual who signed a false certification may be personally sanctioned, including being prohibited from serving in executive or board positions for other insurers.

-Michigan's Identity Theft Protection Act requires any business that owns or licenses personal information about Michigan residents to notify affected individuals following a breach.
+Michigan's Identity Theft Protection Act (PDF) requires any business that owns or licenses personal information about Michigan residents to notify affected individuals following a breach.
 Notification must occur without unreasonable delay.
-The law does not create explicit personal liability for executives, but Michigan's Consumer Protection Act allows the attorney general to pursue individuals who engage in unfair, unconscious, or deceptive business practices.
+The law doesn't create explicit personal liability for executives, but Michigan's Consumer Protection Act (PDF) allows the attorney general to pursue individuals who engage in unfair or deceptive business practices.
 An executive who conceals a breach or delays notification could face action under the Consumer Protection Act.

 Michigan businesses should recognize that state law accountability will only increase.
 The legislature has shown willingness to strengthen data protection requirements, and national trends favor holding executives personally responsible for security failures.

 Many executives believe that hiring a Managed Service Provider (MSP) transfers cybersecurity liability to the vendor.
-This is incorrect.
+This isn't correct.
 While MSPs manage technical infrastructure and implement security controls, legal accountability remains with the business and its leadership.
+When a breach occurs through a vendor failure and claims are denied, executives quickly discover that cybersecurity insurance denials often trace back to inadequate oversight of the very vendors they trusted to protect them.

 Regulators view outsourcing as a risk management decision that executives must oversee.
 When you engage an MSP, you remain responsible for conducting due diligence before selecting the vendor, defining clear service level agreements and security requirements, monitoring vendor performance through regular reviews and audits, maintaining oversight of vendor access to your systems and data, ensuring the vendor maintains adequate cyber insurance and breach response capabilities, and having contingency plans if the vendor fails or the relationship terminates.